AlexBreuxPro/AlexBreuxPro/README.md

 - 👋 Hi, I’m @AlexBreuxPro
-- 👀 I’m interested in Cloud technology & Blockchain, and their financial impacts/challenges.
+- 👀 I’m interested in Cloud technology, security & Blockchain, and their financial impacts/challenges.
 I also enjoy doing a lot of Crossfit & Outdoor running - pushing further every single time, and maintaining a healthy lifestyle.
+- 🧿 Currently working on Cardano blockchain - 3rd Plutus Pioneer cochort.
+Using Nix, Haskell and learning how to handle transactions, blocks using Plutus smart contracts.
-- 🌱 I’m looking to collaborate and discuss about topics related to Cloud (Technology, FinOps), Blockchain (Smart contracts, Defi, Governance) and with fellow Crossfit practitioners :)
+- 🌱 I’m looking to collaborate and discuss about topics related to Cloud (Technology, Security, FinOps), Blockchain (Smart contracts, Defi, Governance) and with fellow Crossfit practitioners :)
 - 📫 How to reach me: alexbreuxpro@gmail.com

 <!---